marshallm94/Learning_Notes/AWS.md

 	  your AWS account. [link here](http://phd.aws.amazon.com/)
 	* Provides a simple overview of the health of AWS services that might affect resources running from your account.

+## Cost Management & Customer Support

+Some Cost Management services provided by AWS are:

+1. TCO Calculator (cost of migrating to AWS)
+	* TCO = Total Cost of Ownership
+	* Allows the user to compare costs of an AWS Cloud based solution to an on-premises solution.
+	* Anyone can use this - you don't need an AWS account/to already be using AWS.
+2. Billing Dashboard (check recent costs)
+	* 3 separate graphs to look at:
+		1. Spend Summary Graph
+			* Shows the previous months total cost.
+			* Shows the amount spend month-to-date.
+			* Estimates total amount you will spend by month end.
+		2. Spend by Service Graph
+			* Shows percentage of total cost by service.
+		3. Service by Spend Graph
+			* Shows amount spent on service.
+3. Cost Explorer (analyze long term spending trends)
+	* Similar to Billing Dashboard, but offers more graphs to view expenditure (as opposed to just 3).
+	* Graphs data for up to 12 months, forecasts expenditure for up to 3 months.
+	* Offers way to filter expenditure data.
+	* Note that custom graphs are not possible - **if you want a more in depth look at expenditures, use "Cost and Usage Reports" to download the CSV of expenditure data and play with it in whatever way you like.
+4. AWS Budgets (limit spending)
+	* Allows you to set service limits and alert you if you exceed them
+	* There are 3 budget types:
+		1. Cost Budgets
+			* Set a cost limit for a service.
+		2. Usage Budgets
+			* Set a usage limit for a service.
+		3. Reserved Instance Utilization Budgets
+			* Makes sure your reserved instances are operating at their desired levels (an EC2 instance that is just idling probably isn't a good use of money).
+5. Consolidated Billing (simplify your bills)
+	* If your company has separate AWS accounts, Consolidated Billing can consolidate all cost into one place (gee, who woulda thought...)
+	* There is the potential for cost savings if you meet some volume thresholds.

 # Architecture Fundamentals for AWS

 * Note that these notes are Architecture Fundamentals for AWS *at the Cloud Practitioner level*.